AB9IL.net: Recording Live Music Performances

 Microphone Placement

 Making a recording from the best possible location is essential.
 The most perfect place is elevated 5 to 15 meters above the audience and directly in front of the stage.
 That is where the best stereo imaging is possible, and noise from individuals in the audience is several decibels below the music level from performers.
 This is most true at large rock concerts where the sound is amplified and delivered from large speaker arrays beside or above the stage.
 Do everything possible to place the microphones far from screaming, whistling, or loudly clapping people.
 Also, locate away from the venue PA system or where staff, help kiosks, or food vendors are located.
 Find a place high, clear, and undisturbed.
+Such placement is not always possible, but do your best.
+Sometimes, there are good locations up in the cheap seats of the upper deck.

 A less than ideal location will present problems.
 For example, being too close to the speaker arrays can result in overdriven microphones.
 Being too far causes the sound to contain excess reverberation and audience noise.
 If the microphones are too close to the stage and out of the aim point of the speakers, the result is a capture of the performers bantering to each other, plus reverberant music without spatial clarity.
 So make every attempt to place the microphones where the sound is clean and strong, with minimal noise.